 Among Wanda Hendrix's best-known films are the comedy Miss Tatlock's Millions (Richard Haydn, 1948) with Richard Lund, The Prince of Foxes (Henry King, 1949), with Tyrone Power and Orson Welles, the drama Song of Surrender (Mitchell Leisen, 1949), the Western Saddle Tramp (Hugo Fregonese, 1950) starring Joel McCrea, and the adventure film The Highwayman (Lesley Selander, 1951) with Charles Coburn.

-Later, she starred with John Derek in the action film in Sea of Lost Ships (Joseph Kane, 1953), and she sizzled and showed off her hips in the Roger Corman–produced crime drama Highway Dragnet (Nathan Juran, 1954) with Richard Conte.
+Later, she starred with John Derek in the action film Sea of Lost Ships (Joseph Kane, 1953), and she sizzled and showed off her hips in the Roger Corman–produced crime drama Highway Dragnet (Nathan Juran, 1954) with Richard Conte.
 In 1954, she married wealthy sportsman James L. Stack, brother of the actor Robert Stack, and she briefly retired.

 Her second marriage also made headlines when it came to an end in 1958 with both sides charging "mental cruelty".
 Hendrix went to work again, on TV mostly.
 One of her films in this period was the thriller Johnny Cool (William Asher, 1963) with Henry Silva.
 According to IMDb, she developed a drinking problem in the 1960s due to the few acting roles she was offered.

 In 1969, she married Italian financier and oil company executive Steve La Monte in a single-ring ceremony at a plush suite of the Stardust Hotel in Las Vegas, Nevada.
 He was 34; she listed her age on the marriage license as 33.
 La Monte divorced her in 1979 or 1980 (the sources differ).
-Despite breaking up after a year of marriage with Audie Murphy, she had continued to love him and was devastated when he died suddenly in a plane crash in 1971.
+Despite breaking up after a year of marriage with Audie Murphy, she continued to love him and was devastated when he died suddenly in a plane crash in 1971.
 She considered collaborating with author Douglas Warren on an autobiography of Murphy, but it never came to fruition.

-Her last role for the big screen was in the Civil War horror One Minute Before Death (Rogelio A. González, 1972), based on a short story 'The Oval Portrait' by Edgar Allan Poe.
+Her last role on the big screen was in the Civil War horror One Minute Before Death (Rogelio A. González, 1972), based on a short story 'The Oval Portrait' by Edgar Allan Poe.
 The film in which she co-starred with Barry Coe, was never theatrically released.
 Her final screen appearance was in an episode of the TV series Police Story (1974) with Scott Brady.
+In 1981, Wanda Hendrix died of double pneumonia in Burbank, California.
+She was 52.
+Hendrix was interred at Forest Lawn Memorial Park, Hollywood Hills.

 French postcard by Editions P.I., Paris, no. 252.
 Photo: Paramount, 1950.